 The Hypoglycemia Support Foundation has been a patient’s advocate for almost four decades.
-Because we were founded by a patient, we have a special understanding and approach that puts YOU at the center of the conversation.
-We also bring together the expert opinions of health care leaders who challenge the status quo and look to the source of metabolic disorders such as blood sugar dysregulation.
+Because we were founded by a patient, we have a special understanding and approach that places YOU at the center of the conversation.
+Informed by decades of direct experience with the condition, we emphasize diet and lifestyle solutions for controlling and eliminating hypoglycemia, in addition to what modern medicine has to offer.
+We also bring together the expert opinions of diverse health care leaders who challenge the status quo and look to the source of metabolic disorders (such as blood sugar dysregulation).
 We believe in the power of community and that powerful networks are essential to healthcare, healing and staying healthy.

 The Hypoglycemia Support Foundation provides support, advocacy and information about the causes, prevention and management of hypoglycemia, also known as low blood sugar.